sndnshr/LFVolFcs/README.md

 # Light Field Refocusing with 4-D Sparse FIR Hyperfan Filter
 This is a MATLAB implementation of the sparse FIR hyperfan filter for light field refocusing.

-- Reference: Sanduni U. Premaratne, Chamira U. S. Edussooriya, Chamith Wijenayake, Len T. Bruton and Panajotis Agathoklis,"A 4-D Sparse FIR Hyperfan Filter for Volumetric Refocusing of Light Fields", pp.1-5, [IEEE DSP 2018](http://dsp2018.org/home.asp) (Accepted)
+- Reference: Sanduni U. Premaratne, Chamira U. S. Edussooriya, Chamith Wijenayake, Len T. Bruton and Panajotis Agathoklis,"A 4-D Sparse FIR Hyperfan Filter for Volumetric Refocusing of Light Fields by Hard Thresholding," IEEE Int.
+Conf.
+Digital Signal Process. - Proc., pp.1-5,2018.
 - License: [BSD 2-Clause](./BSD_2-Clause_Simplified.md)

 We kindly request you to cite the above paper in case you refer this work.